Skip to main content

 The size of LM3875 is larger than LM1875, but I think this will not become a problem since they are both still consider a small IC's.

-The only concern when build between those IC's, if based on the datasheet, is the input coupling capacitor is required for the LM1875.
-That is mean you should taking care the quality of this input capacitors which mostly cost more expensive.
+The only concern when build between those ICs, if based on the datasheet, is the input coupling capacitor is required for the LM1875.
+That is mean you should take care the quality of this input capacitors which mostly cost more expensive.
 Compares to the LM3875 which doesn't need any input coupling capacitors.
 The absent of the input coupling capacitors might reduce the cost of building LM3875 amplifier, but you should make sure that your music source, the CD player of anything are DC output free to prevent it damaging your speakers.

 The others IC that including in this Gainclone amplifier is LM3886.
 The original Gaincard amplifier never use this LM3886 in their product line up.
 This LM3886 have the same size with LM3875 but the key different is this LM3886 has the Mute function.
 Although when building this LM3886 amplifier, we will always disabling this Mute function.